 Laws targeting sexual offences against children

-The law has been strengthened to increase protection of children from the risk of sexual abuse.
+In 2021, the law was strengthened to increase protection of children from the risk of sexual abuse.
+The law requires that:

 - all adults must report sexual offending against children to the police unless they have a reasonable excuse